mikonprog/hackerrank/README.md

 * Retreive transactions history for and account
 * Retreive all transactions peerformed

-Use the predefined accounts' information to test the APIs
+Use Swagger UI Console to subscribe and test the APIs using the predefined accounts' information

 ### End to end tests